mk-fg/fgtk/README.rst

 '''''''
 .. _ff-cli: desktop/ff-cli

-Command-line tools to interact with firefox-like browsers and their profile settings/data, like list currently open tabs/URLs or (de-)compress .mozlz4 files.
+Command-line tool to interact with firefox-like browsers and their profile settings/data, like list currently open tabs/URLs or (de-)compress .mozlz4 files.

 Currently has following tools/commands implemented: